betrcode/ansible-append-list/README.md

 The original blog post can be found at:
 [https://blog.crisp.se/2016/10/20/maxwenzin/how-to-append-to-lists-in-ansible](https://blog.crisp.se/2016/10/20/maxwenzin/how-to-append-to-lists-in-ansible)

+The examples make use of the builtin [set_fact module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/set_fact_module.html).

 ## How to run demonstration
 `ansible-playbook demo-append-list.yml`

+or (if the file is made executable)

+`./demo-append-list.yml`

 ## Example output
 ```shell